mszegedy/plea/story/ch-5.md

 She bumped into a featureless man in business clothes.
 "Hey, watch it, asshole," he said, his voice sounding uncannily dead, almost sarcastic.
 Artemis paled.
 She did not want to be here.
 "I'm so sorry," she said, panicked.
 "I didn't mean to, sorry."
 But he was already gone.

 As one who's normally not had much trouble with social interactions, this was a new experience for Artemis.
 Had she not been under the influence of the idol, she would have just given him a middle finger and moved on.
 Maybe dismissed him with a clever insult.
 The disease, however, turned all attention on her into a burning, carcinogenic spotlight, and it was all she could do to not double over and vomit from radiation poisoning if it went on for more than a few seconds.
 She had steeled herself for the whole experience in advance, and bore the burden with some pride, as she remained firm in her decision to leave rather than sending Vasilisa in her stead.
 But privately, inwardly, she could complain as much as she wanted.
 And she was not having a good time.

+Her first stop was a small mom-and-pop pharmacy off of Republic.
+Pharmacies in Russia didn't typically ask for prescriptions, even for medications that were mandated by law as prescription-only, but Artemis was already very worried about the possibility.
+She had no plan for what to do in the case that they did ask, other than to conduct an armed robbery by means of the metal idol she was still clutching.

 <br />